vinh1988/FedAvgBART/README.md

 (Link paper will be deployed)

 ### Citation
+If you would like to cite this paper, please use the following reference:
 ```
 @inproceedings{pham2025federated,
   title={A Federated Learning Approach using Pre-trained BART Models for Text Classification and Generation Tasks},